ripple/ripple-libpp/README.md

 verify that dependencies are installed and available as expected.

-Note that the demo is not a comprehensive suite of tests of the relevent rippled functionality; that is covered by rippled's unit tests.
+Note that the demo is not a comprehensive suite of tests of the relevant rippled functionality; that is covered by rippled's unit tests.

 ### Additional dependencies